Views: 0 Author: Site Editor Publish Time: 2026-01-28 Origin: Site

 Typically, sessions last between 60-90 minutes, depending on the treatment protocol and the patient’s condition.

-Yes, as long as the chamber undergoes regular maintenance and is used following proper safety protocols, it is safe for long-term use in medical and rehabilitation settings.
+Yes, as long as the chamber undergoes regular maintenance and is used following proper safety protocols, it is safe for long-term use.